mythreyajl/SDCND-P5-VehicleDetectionTracking/README.md

 ![alt text][image2]

-After experimenting with several color spaces - which you could see from the options in the function `convert_format` in `feature_extraction.py` in lines 11-24 - I settled on using YCrCb as my color space of choice for extracting HOG features.
-I used 9 orientation bins and 8x8 pixels per cell and 2x2 cels per block.
+After experimenting with several color spaces - which you could see from the options in the function `convert_format` in `feature_extraction.py` in lines 11-24 - I settled on using `YCrCb` as my color space of choice for extracting HOG features.
+I used `9` orientation bins and `8x8` pixels per cell and `2x2` cels per block.

-Here is an example of the HOG features using the `YCrCb` color space and parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
-The top-left image corresponds to the YCrCb image, the top-right to the Y-channel HOG features, the bottom-left to the Cr-channel HOG features and the bottom-left to the Cb-channel HOG features.
+Below is an example of HOG features for a vehicle.

 ![alt text][image3]

 #### 2. Explain how you settled on your final choice of HOG parameters.
+After trying several HOG parameters, I realized that the best discriminating power that I obtained - `~98.90% accuracy in validation set` - was using a feature descriptor with all channels of a YCrCb image with parameters described in the above section.
+Also, I used a 32-bin color histogram of the `YCrCb` channels and a spatial histogram of the same color space.
+Overall, this was an `8000+D` feature descriptor.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+In the `feature_extraction.py` function, I gathered functions to extract features, these are used in the main method in `feature_extraction.py` to extract features from all car and non-car images in the training/vaidation set.
+The main function in this script extracts features from images in every subfolder within the `vehicles` and `non-vehicles` folder.
+The `classify.py` uses pre-extracted features from the previous step to build a `LinearSVC` classifier and estimate the validation accuracy.
+This is then stored as a pickle file - `train.p` - which is used in the vehicle detection and tracking project.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-![alt text][image3]
+The `find_cars` function in `single_image_detection.py` contains the code to implement a sliding window based search for potential cars between `lines 61-129`.
+Initially the vehicle detections were very inaccurate.
+To fix this, I increased the overlap ratio by a factor of two following which I had better detections.
+The detections were then improved tremendously when I started searching for a scaling factor of 1.5 in addition to searching in the base scale.
+For improving the time complexity, the search was conducted only for the right half of the screen between the y-coordinates of 400 and 656 pixels.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?